PineappleEater/P8105---Final-Project-Pokemon/README.md

 **Core Research Questions**

-1. **Legendary Classification**: Can we build a classifier to identify legendary Pokémon based on their stats?
+1. **Pokémon Base Data Analysis**: Is there any pattern in the distribution of Pokémon types and stats?
-2. **Physical Attributes Analysis**: How do height and weight correlate with base stats?
+2. **Physical Attributes Analysis**: Do Pokémon ecosystems or their height-weight distributions have any real-world analogues?
-3. **Type Effectiveness**: Which type (or type combination) is the strongest/weakest overall?
+3. **Type Effectiveness**: Which type (or type combination) is the strongest overall?
+Which is the weakest?
-4. **Type-Legendary Relationship**: Which types are most likely to be legendary Pokémon?
+4. **Legendary Classification**: Is it possible to build a classifier to identify legendary Pokémon?
-5. **Rating System Development**: Can we create a Pokémon rating system for beginners based on type and stats?
+5. **Rating System Development**: Based on Pokémon type and stats, can we provide a Pokémon rating system for beginners?

 ### Academic Context